phasewalker18/ReaControl24/README.md

 If you are feeling especially thankful for this entering your life, please feel free to send donations to this BTC address: 1BPQvQjcAGuMjBnG25wuoD64i7KmWZRrpnN

-See also the list of contributors
+See also the list of contributors via github.

 ## License